A Guide to Ward Budgets

-A named officer (currently the Assistant Director of Environmental Services and Community Safety) will have the delegated decision making authority to approve applications for money from ward budgets.
+A named officer (currently the Assistant Director for Planning) will have the delegated decision making authority to approve applications for money from ward budgets.
 Ward members will therefore make their recommendations on the spending of the budgets to the named officer.
 However, ward members are expected to make recommendations that meet all of the above criteria for awarding ward budgets.
 The named officer should then be able to agree spending without further information.
 The decision of the named officer will be final and is not subject to appeal.
 Unspent ward budgets will not be rolled forward to the following financial year.

 - Councillors, residents and organisations make applications

 - Ward members agree which applications they recommend to be funded

 - A final formal decision on spend is made by the named officer